facebook/docusaurus/website/docs/guides/docs/sidebar/autogenerated.md

 The doc links can be specified relatively, e.g. if the category is generated with the `guides` directory, `"link": {"type": "doc", "id": "intro"}` will be resolved to the ID `guides/intro`, only falling back to `intro` if a doc with the former ID doesn't exist.

+You can also use `link: null` to opt out of default conventions and not generate any category index page.

 :::

 :::info